-Preventative costs as inclusive measure of sustainability (planet, people and prosperity) of products.
+Idea behind: Preventive costs as an inclusive measure of product sustainability

 A root cause of negative impacts in the life cycle of products is that prevention is often not in the actor’s own short term interest.
 One could even argue that the current economy gives an advantage to that actor that is best in transferring costs (externalities) to third parties.
 In an envisioned inherently sustainable economy, the economic actors prevent negative impacts out of their own interest.

 Dr. Pim Croes

 Copernicus Institute of Sustainable Development, Utrecht University, Utrecht, The Netherlands